Bartmr/estirador/README.md

 - **Done**

-## CI pipelines:

-- Set the `CI` environment variable to `true` so the build process can detect that it's running in a CI pipeline

 ## Updating the project's boilerplate

 To update the project's boilerplate, just run `update-project-boilerplate.sh` and input the _Git_ repository URL of the boilerplate your project is based on.
 In this case `https://github.com/Bartmr/estirador.git`